 - 30-minute recharge time

 While the Swing isn’t created explicitly for exclusive indoor usage, its size and weight mean it is significantly more straightforward to fly inside than a proper drone.
-Additionally, it is tiny and lights any breeze outdoors will quickly ship it off the path, to some tree, discard, or individual.
+Additionally, it is tiny and lights any breeze outdoors will quickly ship it off the path to some tree, discard, or individual.

 Being small and light means it is very responsive, however.
-For the most part, that is exactly what you need at a drone.
+For the most part, that is precisely what you need at a drone.
 You wish to understand your joystick control causes a swift, quick movement.
 But in a restricted area, that is not always such a fantastic thing: we slid to a few windows, door frames, and ceilings by usually hoping to become a bit too smart.

 The most considerable drawback about flying the drone will be that while you are getting to grips with all the control and drone reply, the battery expires.
 Fortunately, there is a second spare one from the box.
 However, it is still not quite enough.

 Parrot asserts the battery could last up to seven minutes in a usual quad-copter flight manner or eight and a half an hour in airplane mode.
 But we found it did not come near.
-The majority of the time, five minutes, was typical or less.
+The majority of the time, five minutes, was typical or more minor.
 With a 30-minute recharge per battery, some is waiting to be achieved after only 10 minutes of pleasure!